Execution of Charles I: Legacy

-The image of Charles' execution became vital to the cult of St. Charles the Martyr in English royalism.
-Shortly after Charles' death, relics of Charles' execution were reported to perform miracles – with handkerchiefs of Charles' blood supposedly curing the King's Evil among peasants.
+The image of Charles's execution was central to the cult of King Charles the Martyr, a major theme in English royalism of this period.
+Shortly after Charles's death, relics of Charles's execution were reported to perform miracles—with handkerchiefs of Charles's blood supposedly curing the King's Evil among peasants.
 Many elegies and works of devotion were produced to glorify the dead Charles and his cause.
-After the Restoration of the English monarchy in 1660, this private devotion was transformed into official worship; in 1661, the Church of England declared 30 January a solemn fast for the martyrdom of Charles and Charles occupied a saint-like status in contemporary prayer books.
+After the Restoration of the English monarchy in 1660, this private devotion was transformed into official worship: in 1661 the Church of England declared 30 January a solemn fast for the martyrdom of Charles.
+Charles occupied a saint-like status in prayer books of this time.
 In Charles II's reign, (as estimated by Francis Turner) around 3000 sermons were given annually to commemorate the martyrdom of Charles.
-Much Restoration historiography of the Civil War emphasised the regicide as a grand and theatrical tragedy, depicting the last days of Charles' life in a hagiographical fashion.
+Much Restoration historiography of the Civil War emphasised the regicide as a grand and theatrical tragedy, depicting the last days of Charles's life in a hagiographical fashion.
 Few saw the executed king's character as fallible.
-Britain's Lord Chancellor after the Restoration, Edward Hyde, for example, in his monumental History of the Rebellion (1702–1704), was one of the few sometimes critical of Charles's actions and perceived his flaws as a king, but his account the year of Charles' execution ended with a passionate condemnation of:
+Britain's Lord Chancellor after the Restoration, Edward Hyde, in his monumental History of the Rebellion (1702–1704), was one of the few sometimes critical of Charles's actions and to perceive his flaws as a king, but his account the year of Charles's execution ended with a passionate condemnation of: